How to Bypass NBA Blackouts Using a VPN

 By connecting to a VPN server, you can change your IP address to a location outside of the blackout region.

-We found that you can watch nationally blacked-out games on NBA League Pass, like playoff games, by connecting to a VPN server in the Netherlands or Germany.
+We found that you can watch nationally blacked-out games on NBA League Pass, like those covered by ESPN in the US, by connecting to a VPN server in the Netherlands or Germany.

 For games subject to local blackout restrictions, we recommend connecting to a server in a nearby state instead.
 That way, your download speeds will remain as fast as possible.